To instruct James please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

 James is qualified to undertake Public Access work.

-James won Construction Junior of the Year at the Chambers & Partners Bar Awards 2017 and was nominated as Construction & Energy Junior of the Year by the Legal 500 in 2019.
+James won Construction Junior of the Year at the Chambers & Partners Bar Awards 2017 and was nominated as Construction & Energy Junior of the Year by the Legal 500 in 2022 and 2019.
 He has also consistently been named as one of the four “mostly highly regarded” juniors at the Construction Bar by Who’s Who Legal.

 James advises and represents clients in all manner of construction disputes.
 He regularly acts in largescale, complex multi-party cases, either alone or heading up a team with the assistance of a junior.
 He enjoys highly technical cases, especially those involving large teams of experts and is an experienced cross-examiner.
 He has significant experience of insolvency-related construction disputes as well as those giving rise to serious allegations of fraud and dishonesty.